kawaiiDango/pano-scrobbler/faq.md

 ### Certain tracks are being ignored

-Last.FM has a spam filter, which filters out tracks/albums/artists with titles similar to "Unknown", ".mp3", "Track_01" etc
+Last.FM has a filter, which filters out tracks/albums/artists with titles similar to "Unknown", ".mp3", "Track_01" etc

 ### The scrobbler submits incomplete data / does not submit album artists